Getting Ready for ICT Systems at the UTokyo (for Faculty Members)

 Getting Started: Initial Setup of the Common ID “UTokyo Account”, etc

-“UTokyo Account” is the account used for logging in to UTokyo’s IT systems, such as Zoom and UTOL (which are explained later).
-Its username is also called “Common ID”.
+“UTokyo Account” is a university-wide account used for logging in to UTokyo’s IT systems, such as Zoom and UTOL (which are explained later).

 The following is an explanation of the UTokyo Account’s initial setup procedure.
 Please read this section carefully, as it is an important procedure necessary for using UTokyo’s systems.